2017 DriveOPTIMA Mid-Season Points Review- GTL

 Even though the battle for the Holley EFI GTL points championship seems like it has broadened, there are several other competitors scheduled to make limited appearances later in the season, who could play spoiler, grabbing event wins, invites to SEMA and perhaps upsetting someone's chances of winning a championship.
 Chris Jacobs' Corvette grabbed just such an OUSCI invite last season and he may repeat that feat this season.
 Doug Wind's monster Neon, Brandon Ranvek's Evo and James Forbis' Vette are three more such contenders, who are all easily capable of winning their class when they show up.

 There are several other competitors we haven't mentioned yet, who could also play into this mix, if they manage to get into more of the remaining OUSCI qualifying events.
 There are only a handful of slots remaining at Auto Club Speedway and New Jersey Motorsports Park, so they'll have to act fast if they want to mix it up for a championship in the fastest class in OPTIMA's Search for the Ultimate Street Car series.
-Watch episodes of our TV Series every weekend on MAVTV (Channel 214 on DirecTV), starting Friday nights at 8PM Eastern.
+Watch past episodes of the TV series free and on-demand on the OPTIMA Network on Roku.